PortelaRenan/FiniteElementCodes/README.md

 Codes in Matlab and Python based on Finite Element Methods

-COde: Euler Critical Load  - (Buckling Analysis of a Two-Element Beam Using Euler-Bernoulli Theory)
+Code: Euler Critical Load  - (Buckling Analysis of a Two-Element Beam Using Euler-Bernoulli Theory)

 Description:
 This Python script performs a linear buckling analysis of a 2D beam composed of two Euler-Bernoulli elements with circular hollow cross-sections.
-It computes the critical buckling load (
+It computes the critical buckling load (𝑃_cr) using the eigenvalue problem formulation:
-𝑃
-𝑐
-𝑟
-P
-cr
-	​

-) using the eigenvalue problem formulation:

-𝐾
-𝑓
-𝑣
-=
-𝜆
-𝐾
-𝑔
-𝑣
+𝐾_𝑓 𝑣 = 𝜆 𝐾_𝑔
-K
-f
-	​

-v=λK
-g
-	​

-v

 where:

-𝐾
-𝑓
-K
-f
-	​

- is the global stiffness matrix,
+* 𝐾_𝑓  is the global stiffness matrix,
 𝐾
 𝑔
 K